meant-ion/TuringMod/README.md

 	- !shotgun: takes 1 - 5 chat members and "bans" (times them out for ~10 seconds) them, like they got hit with a shotgun
 			* Not currently enabled, no point with how small my stream is

+	- !testviewers: tests the stream and chatroom's viewer counts to see if there's a good chance of a view botting issue

 PLANNED FUNCTIONALITIES/FEATURES: